• Skip to primary navigation

 F.A.Qs about Juicing Frozen Fruit

-Can you freeze fruit for juicing?
+Can you freeze fruits for juicing?

 The same thing happens to a blender that happens to a juicer if you put frozen ingredients in it.
 The blades will become dull or it might break completely.
 Asides from that, if you use ingredients while they’re still frozen, there’s a chance that the smoothie you get at the end will be lumpy… and no one wants that!